 In initial interviews, Alex and Rhoda said that the lottery money isn’t going to change them one little bit.
 Unfortunately, quick and easy money turned them both into big-headed prima donnas almost immediately.

-Shopping, trips and lavish expenses piled up pretty soon.
+Shopping, trips, and lavish expenses piled up pretty soon.
 Eventually, the Toth family got tired of the lifestyle.
-The couple returned to its home in Florida where they bought some property and settled with all of the kids.
+The couple returned to their home in Florida where they bought some property and settled with all of the kids.

 This idyllic lifestyle, however, didn’t last long.
-The Toth family run into financial troubles pretty soon.
+The Toth family ran into financial troubles pretty soon.